IzzyBoop/izzyboop.github.io/_posts/2025-11-21-Get gud with mac monitor.md

 My second problem was that the actual telemetry I would need to detect against would be different than the source code provided in these blogs.
 I needed a way to see the resulting host telemetry without executing a (malicious) live sample.

-My third problem was that I do not currently have a SIEM.
-I have some new hardware on the way to spin up Splunk in my homelab but at the moment my lab consists of some network hardware and a raspberry pi and the little guy was simply not up to the task of running Elastic or Splunk.
+My third problem was that I do not currently have a SIEM or any log ingestion tooling.
+I have some new hardware on the way to spin up ~~Splunk~~ Elastic in my homelab but at the moment my lab consists of some network hardware and a raspberry pi and the little guy was simply not up to the task of running Elastic or Splunk.

 This was while idle:

 ![image](/assets/img/digitstealer/pipain.png){: .w-75 .shadow .rounded-10 }
 _He was trying his best_

+>A/N: This was true at the time of this analysis.
+In the middle of writing this blog I have since spun up an ELK stack bacause Splunk's macOS ingesiton made me very sad.
+Further blogs will utilize ELK.

 With all of these limitations, I still had a task to complete.
 So how did I get it done?
 I created some fake malware samples meant to mimic the observed digitstealer activity that ultimately just prints some `hello world`'s and creates some files on disk.
-I ran my fake malware while using one of my favourite tools, [MacMonitor](https://github.com/Brandon7CC/mac-monitor), to see the resulting host telemetry to create my sigma rules, then used [sigma-esf](https://github.com/bradleyjkemp/sigma-esf) to test these sigma rules against my fake samples.
+I ran my fake malware while using one of my favourite tools, [MacMonitor](https://github.com/Brandon7CC/mac-monitor) (thanks [Brandon Dalton](https://github.com/Brandon7CC)), to see the resulting host telemetry to create my sigma rules, then used [sigma-esf](https://github.com/bradleyjkemp/sigma-esf) to test these sigma rules against my benign samples.

 ## The Observed Activity
 ### The Dropper